Visitor Levy Scheme

 Introduction

 In May 2024, the Scottish Parliament passed the Visitor Levy (Scotland) Act.
-This Act gives local authorities the ability to charge a set percentage on overnight accommodation paid by visitors and tourists.
+The Act gives local authorities the ability to charge a set percentage on overnight accommodation paid by visitors and tourists.
 In December 2024, Stirling Council agreed to start a period of public consultation to understand whether and how a visitor levy could be implemented in the region.
-The results of this engagement will help shape what any visitor levy would look like, and the resulting 'scheme' will be put to Council in December 2025 for a final decision on whether to introduce the levy.

-It is estimated the introduction of a one per cent visitor levy in Stirling could generate between £1.5m and £2.3m annually.
-A five per cent visitor levy could generate between £5m and £7.5m.
-These figures are subject to revision.
-All money raised would be reinvested locally on facilities and services that are used by, or substantially for, leisure and business visitors.
+It is estimated the introduction of a 5% visitor levy could generate between £5m and £7.5m but these figures are subject to revision.
+The legislation states that all money raised must be reinvested locally on facilities and services that are used by, or substantially for, leisure and business visitors.
 This includes infrastructure, events and culture, as well as improvements to destinations that enhance the visitor experience.
 Because residents and visitors use many of the same things, the visitor levy has the potential to improve life for residents as well as visitors.

 Have your say

-The formal draft scheme consultation will take place between mid-July and early October 2025.
-The results from this statutory consultation will then be analysed and taken to Councillors in December 2025.
-The Council will then decide whether to implement the visitor levy scheme in Stirling.
+The results from this statutory consultation will then be analysed and will be used to inform a finalised Visitor Levy Scheme which will be taken to Councillors in December 2025.
+The Council will then decide whether to implement the Visitor Levy scheme in Stirling or not.

-If the Council approves the visitor levy scheme, there will be a minimum 18-month period before the levy collection begins.
+If the Council approves the Visitor Levy Scheme, there will be a minimum 18-month implementation period before the levy collection begins.
 The earliest date that Stirling could start collecting a levy is therefore June 2027.
-If it is approved, the council will use the 18 month implementation period to help accommodation providers understand and set up for the levy, alongside establishing key things like an advisory Visitor Levy Forum and administrative systems to make sure the transition and ongoing management of the scheme goes smoothly.
+If it is approved, the council will use the 18- month implementation period to help accommodation providers understand and set up for the levy, alongside establishing key things like an advisory Visitor Levy Forum who will advise on the operation the levy and administrative systems to make sure the transition and ongoing management of the scheme goes smoothly.

 What is a visitor levy?